ibexa/documentation-developer/tests/README.md

 ## Enterprise Tutorial

-These tests should be run using ezplatform-ee metarepository.
+These tests should be run using the ezplatform-ee metarepository.

 1. Add developer-documentation to your project by running the following commands:
 ```